 -

-Real-time intelligence and data analysis can detect payment trends, help manage risk and track DSO.
-Businesses can also parse customer data based on a particular segment or category, for example, or monitor department productivity — that is, they can analyze the number of invoices created, or collection calls completed, by individual staff members.
+Real-time intelligence and data analysis can detect payment trends, help manage risk, and track DSO.
+With automation, businesses can also parse customer data based on a particular segment or category, for example, or monitor department productivity—that is, they can analyze the number of invoices created, or collection calls completed, by individual staff members.

 How to Implement AR Automation

 Moving to AR automation from a manual practice requires a holistic digital reorientation of payment processing.
-Here are six key steps to implementing AR automation:
+Here are seven key steps to implementing AR automation:

 Talk to everyone involved in the current receivables process.
 Learn precisely how they do their work to help smooth the transition to automation, since software can be tailored to each company’s needs.
 Bring in not just the AR team, but colleagues from IT and management.
 Also consider talking with the clients with whom you do frequent business to gather additional input.
 Once you begin automating the AR process, you may want to periodically check back in with all stakeholders to see how they feel the implementation is going.

-Automatonophobia is the fear of human-like figures, such as robots that are designed to represent humans — and as artificial intelligence becomes increasingly sophisticated, some people may develop concerns about losing their jobs to automation.
+Automatonophobia is the fear of human-like figures, such as robots that are designed to represent humans—and as artificial intelligence (AI) becomes increasingly sophisticated, some people may develop concerns about losing their jobs to automation.
 As you implement AR automation, clearly state the goals behind the move.
 It could be that the long-term goal is to allow the business to expand its customer base, or it may be looking to create new roles for employees so they can handle more strategic tasks.

 Once you have selected and purchased an AR automation solution, the next step is to integrate it with your existing accounting software.
 This will help organize and align existing accounts receivable data with the new system.